 In addition, work closely with your customers to identify end-consumer trends well before the manufacturer takes notice.
 If the manufacturer hasn’t taken the time to develop the right processes and culture, the data they collect will be for naught.
 It’s not enough to know what the buyer does, you need to know why.
 This requires direct and authentic engagement; and most manufacturers are not positioned to do this.

-Wholesale Selling Strategy 4 – Assess Whether Amazon Makes Sense
+Strategies for Wholesalers # 4 – Assess Whether Amazon Makes Sense

 If the manufacturer sells directly on Amazon, it will be extremely tough to compete with them on that channel.
 Amazon’s Brand Registry program gives manufacturers total brand control which directly competes with resellers selling the same product.
-In addition, if anyone is selling a manufacturer’s products on Amazon, Amazon expects the manufacturer to sell those same products on Amazon Retail at a more competitive prices.
+In addition, if anyone is selling a manufacturer’s products on Amazon, Amazon expects the manufacturer to sell those same products on Amazon Retail at more competitive prices.
 So we recommend you assess the situation and choose your battlefields wisely.
 Amazon could be one channel that is not to your advantage.

 Evolve as the Market Evolves